 Car Hire in Tunisia

 Driving in Tunisia can be very different to driving in Europe as the locals can be quite erratic.
-There are three motorways in Tunisia linking Tunis to Bizerte in the north, to Sousse on the coast and west to Beja.
+In Tunisia, three motorways are linking Tunis to Bizerte in the north, to Sousse on the coast and west to Beja.
 The standard of the roads is pretty good with some potholes appearing after the heavy rains.
 Care should be taken whilst driving outside of the towns as pedestrians can stray on to the road and have right of way.
 Lane discipline in the towns is not often followed and drivers often do not stop at pedestrian crossings. check out our latest prices

 Essential Information about Tunisia